xcart/xcart-docs/_pages/kb_en/multivendor/product_reviews_usage_with_multivendor.md

 The Rate order page looks similar to the following:
    ![xc5_mv_rate_order_page.png]({{site.baseurl}}/attachments/ref_7neRIOVI/xc5_mv_rate_order_page.png)
-Note that if the order contains items from more than one vendor, the customer can rate each of the vendors separately.
+Note that if the order contains items sourced from more than one vendor, the customer can rate each of the vendors separately.

 ## Product reviews: Multivendor store administrator experience